matthewwilliams-ir/ramp-assessment/README.md

 2. Activate virtual environment with `poetry shell`

-Instantiate a new virtual in the `ramp_assessment` directory by creating a new shell with:
+Instantiate a new virtual environment in the `ramp_assessment` directory by creating a new shell with:

 ```bash
 poetry shell